Nerixyz/icu-typ/docs/docs/fmt-timezone.md

 # `fmt-timezone` 🚧

-⚠ Warning: This function is experimental and can change at any time.
+:warning: Warning: This function is experimental and can change at any time.

 ```typst-code
 let fmt-timezone(